Partdech History, Family Crest & Coats of Arms

 Early Notables of the Partdech family (pre 1700)

 Distinguished members of the family include Peter Partridge (d.
 1451), Chancellor of Lincoln Cathedral, was educated at Oxford University; and Sir Miles Partridge (d.
-1552), English courtier, relative of William Partridge of Wishanger in Miserden, Gloucestershire
+1552), English courtier, relative of William Partridge of Wishanger in Miserden, Gloucestershire.
+Sheriff of Gloucestershire (1546-1547.)

-(1546-1547.)
 He held the manor of Almondsbury in 1544.
+He was convicted of felony, and hanged on Tower Hill on Friday 26 Feb.
+1551.

-He was convicted...
-Another 90 words (6 lines of text) are included under the topic Early Partdech Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Partdech Notables in all our PDF Extended History products and printed products wherever possible.